-Johnson and Johnson has partnered with the AACN to create the Minority Nurse Faculty Scholarship.
+Johnson and Johnson have partnered with the AACN to create the Minority Nurse Faculty Scholarship.
 These nursing scholarships help students from minority backgrounds make the most of their education.
 To qualify, students must be enrolled full-time in a graduate nursing program.
 Applicants must also agree to teach in a school of nursing after they graduate.
 The program gives preference to doctoral students, but other graduate students may apply.
 The scholarship is worth $18,000, and the deadline is TBA, so check their website every once in a while.

 The AACN sets particular standards for nurses and nursing schools.
 This association encourages schools to reach their highest potential so that they can equip students.
 As a result, students become nurses with the skills that they need for serving their communities.
 The AACN also provides advice, career resources, and more.
 With the Minority Nurse Faculty Scholarship, the AACN helps future nursing leaders care for some of the most vulnerable communities.

 NAHN is a nonprofit organization that promotes safe and effective healthcare in Hispanic and Latino communities.
 They accomplish their goals by recognizing excellent Latino nurses.
 The group also provides lots of mentorship opportunities.
 In addition, it publishes research, engages leadership, and equips healthcare providers to address Latino and Hispanic-specific health concerns.
 Only a small percentage of nurses today come from a Hispanic background.
 With these scholarship opportunities, NAHN helps close the gap in Hispanic nursing communities and provides the resources that the Hispanic community deserves.